MaistrenkoAnton/django-material-admin/README.rst

     )

-2. Include the material templates URLconf in your project urls.py like this:
+2. Include the material templates URLconf in your project **urls.py** like this:
  - required

 .. code-block:: python

-    from django.contrib.staticfiles.templatetags.staticfiles import static as staticfiles
     from django.contrib import admin
-    from django.urls import path, include
+    from django.urls import path
-    from django.utils.translation import ugettext_lazy as _

     urlpatterns = [
         path('admin/', admin.site.urls),
     ]

-3. Register your models.
+3. Register your models in **admin.py**.

 .. code-block:: python

     from django.contrib.admin import ModelAdmin, register